Small plane crashes near Bigelow Mountain

-A small plane crashed near Bigelow Mountain in Wyman Township north of Carrabassett on Thursday, authorities said.
+A small plane bound for the Greenville International Seaplane Fly-in crashed near Bigelow Mountain on Thursday morning, a state police spokesman said.

-Two occupants, who received minor injuries in the crash, met first responders on a trail, said Stephen McCausland, spokesman for the Maine Department of Public Safety.
+The aircraft’s two occupants, whom police have not identified, walked away from the crash with only minor injuries, said Stephen McCausland, spokesman for the Maine Department of Public Safety.

+Their plane went down around 11 a.m. in a wooded area near the mountain in Wyman Township north of Carrabassett, said Cpl.
+John MacDonald, a spokesman for Maine Warden Service.

+The pair walked from the crash site to the Appalachian Trail, which runs through the region, where they met first responders, MacDonald said.
+Maine state troopers and game wardens responded the scene.

 This story will be updated.